aghyy/Project-Web-Engineering/README.md

   - Press `W` to switch to the week view.
   - Click on the corresponding day for the detailed day view.

+- **Keyboard Navigation**:
+  - Click on the "Keypad" icon at the top to see an overview of all shortcuts.

 - **Viewing Food Menu**:
   - Click on the "Food Menu" icon at the top to see the weeks offerings at the DHBW Casino.